cketcham/cketcham-rack-modules/README.md

 Piano Rolls can be chained together for chords or other effects.
 The inputs on the left (`clk`, `reset`, `ptrn`, `run`, `rec`) are mirrored to the outputs below.

+## SEQ Adapter

+This module fixes the behaviour of some sequencers that skip or fail to sound the first step of their sequence when their clock is started after a reset.

+Simple sequencers (like SEQ-3) normally skip the first step in their sequence when you stop the clock, reset, then start the clock again.
+This can fail to sound the first step and possibly put the sequencer out of sync with other modules in the patch.

+The `SEQ Adapter` takes the `run`, `reset` and `clock` outputs from the clock module.
+It then creates its own `reset` and `clock` outputs which are used by the simple sequencers.
+These are timed in such a way that the first steps are sounded by the sequencers and they are kept in sync with the rest of the patch.

+The `SEQ Adapter` works by detecting when a reset has been triggered when the clock isn't running.
+When that happens, instead of forwarding the reset signal, it arms the module.
+When armed, the next `clock` signal received gets duplicated to the `reset` output.
+This has the effect that when you start the clock, the module is reset to the start of the sequence with the clock active.
+For most modules, this means that we start playing on the first step.
+SEQ-3 in this case will output the first gate.
+Hora drum sequencer will play the first drum step, etc.

+This does rely on the sequencers handling simultaneous `reset` and `clock` inputs correctly, so your mileage may still vary.

+Resetting while the patch is running should work exactly as it does now - the `reset` and `clock` inputs are simply duplicated to the outputs.

+With Impromptu's Clocked module, it actually works slighly better if the `Outputs reset high when not running` option is turned off.
+This will ensure that SEQ-3 will sound its gate, whereas it might sometimes miss it if this option is turned on (it's on by default).

 ## Reverb

 Based on the GVerb GPL'd reverb code.